The global dietary supplements market will reach USD 278.02 billion by 2024.

 Keep in mind, bioavailability affects nutrients, and drug absorption similarly.
-We are a nutrient deficient population, but we are also a population that uses a significant amount of pharmaceutical drugs to treat chronic diseases.
-Although the preference is to prevent the development of a disease, for individuals suffering from chronic disease, drugs can improve the quality and length of life.
+We are a nutrient-deficient population, but we are also a population that uses a significant amount of pharmaceutical drugs.
+Although the preference is to prevent the development of a disease, for individuals suffering from chronic disease, drugs may improve the quality and length of life.

 True solutions must be able to address bioavailability in all things we ingest.

 The Solution-Increased Bioavailability

 To improve bioavailability, we focus on the enzymes, chemicals, or ingredients affecting the delivery or absorption process.